vnphanquang/svelte-put/.changeset/twelve-tools-type.md

 "@svelte-put/preprocess-auto-slug": major
 ---

-drop support for Svelte 4 and lower, now using Svelte modern AST and witten in JS with JSDocs
+[BREAKING] drop support for Svelte 4 and lower, now using Svelte modern AST and witten in JS with JSDocs